Chemical products

 Cyanuric Acid CAS 108-80-5

 Cyanuric Acid CAS 108-80-5 is a cyclic triazine derivative chemically defined as 1,3,5-Triazine-2,4,6(1H,3H,5H)-trione , functioning primarily as a chlorine stabilizer in industrial water treatment and a chemical intermediate in the synthesis of chlorinated isocyanurates.
-Also known as Isocyanuric acid or s-Triazinetrione, this compound is utilized to prevent the photochemical degradation of active chlorine in outdoor aqueous systems and serves as a precursor for the manufacturing of melamine cyanurate flame retardants and specialized cross-linking agents.
+Also known as Isocyanuric acid or s-Triazinetrione, this compound is utilized to prevent the photochemical degradation of active chlorine in outdoor aqueous systems and serves as a precursor for the manufacturing of Melamine Cyanurate (MCA) flame retardants and specialized cross-linking agents.
 We provide professional access to this material with competitive factory pricing and the ability to meet customized specifications for various manufacturing requirements.
 Our commitment to technical transparency ensures that every shipment is accompanied by comprehensive MSDS, TDS, COA documentation to support your quality assurance protocols, and we maintain capacity for consistent bulk supply to facilitate large-scale industrial operations.

 • CAS: 108-80-5